arianarubin/MME-Virtual-Reality-/timeline.md

 4. 1957
 - Morton Heilig (filmmaker) invented the Sensorama, a large booth-like machine
-- intended to combine multiple technologies to gove on to four people the illusion of being in fully 3D immersive world
+- intended to combine multiple technologies to give one to four people the illusion of being in fully 3D immersive world
 - Complete with smell, stereo sound, vibrations, and atmospheric effects (like 4D, wind in hair)

 5. 1960